-Applicants invited for interviews will be notified of any meetings during which they can meet with current interns and faculty and learn more about the internship.
+Applicants invited for interviews will have the opportunity to meet with current interns and faculty and learn more about the internship program.

 Applicants matched to the internship should understand that prior to commencing the internship they will need to pass a Health System required medical examination, a review of their credentials and a screening by the New York State Child Abuse Registry.
 These procedures and a pre- employment interview must be completed in advance of commencing the internship and necessitate availability in June.
 Applicants should also note that some evening hours are required.